top of page

 • How can I motivate my child when practising at home?

 First and foremost, create a positive experience.
 If a child is expecting negative comments or anxious about what will happen if they don't do well, it will have an impact on their motivation and enjoyment.
 Make sure to give your child lots of positive feedback about their playing, make them feel safe to make mistakes, and make a positive comment before mentioning what needs work.
-Additionally, if you hear that something does not sound correct, avoid just saying "that sounds bad" or "that doesn't sound right".
+Additionally, if you hear that something does not sound correct but can't pinpoint why, avoid just saying "that sounds bad" or "that doesn't sound right".
 Instead, make a note or record what they are doing to ask the teacher.
 Second, expose them to lots of music!
 At every opportunity, have music playing (especially of the instrument they are learning) and, if possible, take them to see live music.
 If they are still having difficulty, talk to their teacher.

 • How long will it take to reach an intermediate level?